-The sensitivity analyses below have been determined based on the exposure to interest rates for interest-bearing financial liabilities at the end of the reporting period and the stipulated change taking place at the beginning of the year and held constant throughout the reporting period in the case of instruments that have floating rates.
+The sensitivity analysis below has been determined based on the exposure to interest rates for interest-bearing financial liabilities at the end of the reporting period and the stipulated change taking place at the beginning of the year and held constant throughout the reporting period in the case of instruments that have floating rates.
 A 50 basis point increase or decrease is used and represents management's assessment of the possible change in interest rates.

-If interest rates had been 50 basis points higher or lower and all other variables were held constant, the profit before tax for the year ended December 31, 2017 of the Group would decrease/increase by \$\$80,000 (2016: \$\$217,000).
+If interest rates had been 50 basis points higher or lower and all other variables were held constant, the profit before tax for the year ended December 31, 2018 of the Group would decrease/increase by \$\$67,000 (2017: \$\$80,000).